DrewLichtenstein/project4/README.md

 see reviews of the park, and add friends (which lets them directly see their friends reviews).
 It is built using Python/Django, with
 Javascript for pop-up boxes and CSS for a cleaner look-and-feel.

+The Python functions are commented on in the code, but, in summary, they allow users to:

+-- Sign-up (def signup), login (def login_view), and logout (def logout_view)

+-- Add parks to their "passport" (def your_passport)

+-- Once a park is in the passport, they can click to see a more detailed description of the park (JS), see reviews of the park (JS), add their own review (def submit_revew), and remove it from their passport (def remove_from_passport).

+-- They can add a friend from the list of users (def add_friend) and click on their friends to see their reviws (JS).

 The biggest thing I could not figure out that I kept struggling with was Python's messages when returning a redirect/reverse.
 You can see the code I left in for it views.py (which should render the templare in your_passport.html) and one attempt that does not render the message in the error message of add_park_information.
 The code doesn't throw me any error and otherwise functions (the